SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/02-Routing-Concepts.md

 What it contains however, are references to JavaScript files - the main engine of a single page app.

-In traditional (single page) web applications, when the route is changed, the server responds with an entirely separate webpage.
+In traditional (multi page) web applications, when the route is changed, the server responds with an entirely separate webpage.

 In an SPA, when the **location is changed**, the **router** will load the corresponding component, which is already stored on the client.